-We first happened upon this charmingly old-fashioned brownie recipe in the article “A Harried Cook’s Guide to Some Fast Food” by Laurie Colwin, which appeared in the February 1992 issue of Gourmet magazine.
-It had actually appeared in print prior to that, in August 1975, when it was featured in The Ladies’ Home Journal.
-Since then we’ve also happened upon it in Saveur magazine as well as, quite frankly, too many blogs to count.
+We first happened upon the Katharine Hepburn brownie recipe—a charmingly old-fashioned brownie recipe—in the article “A Harried Cook’s Guide to Some Fast Food” by Laurie Colwin, which appeared in the February 1992 issue of Gourmet magazine.
+Rumor has it the brownie recipe had actually appeared in print prior to that, in August 1975, when it was featured in The Ladies’ Home Journal.
+Since then we’ve also happened upon it in countless other places, including, quite frankly, too many blogs to enumerate.
 In the compilation of Saveur recipes known as The New Comfort Food, editor James Oseland describes the brownies as “incredibly chewy bars with a full but mellow chocolate flavor.”
 We concur—and, seeing as this simple one-pan recipe has charmed its way into the hearts, recipe collections, and bellies of countless Americans, it seems that you do, too.

-Colwin’s original recipe, which can be found below, is a rather prosaic piece of stream of consciousness, informally written in a blissfully no-nonsense, unpatronizing manner that’s unfettered by a distinction between ingredient list and instructions.
-It lacks the stylized, precise formula common to most contemporary recipes, which only makes us—well, some of us—love it all the more.
-For those of you, dear readers, who simply must have their ingredient list separate from their cooking instructions, the more conventional—and arguably less soulful—rendition of the recipe, the one that later appeared in Saveur, follows Colwin’s original.–Renee Schettler Rossi
+Colwin’s original recipe is a rather prosaic piece of seeming stream of consciousness, informally written in a blissfully no-nonsense, unpatronizing manner that’s unfettered by a distinction between ingredient list and instructions.
+It lacks the highly stylized, precise formula common to most contemporary recipes, which only makes us—well, some of us—love it all the more.
+For those of you who simply must have their ingredient list separate from their cooking instructions, the more conventional—and arguably less soulful—rendition of the recipe that appeared in Saveur follows Colwin’s original recipe.

 Laurie Colwin | Gourmet | February, 1992 | Makes about 12 brownies